AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What does it mean if coverage limits are $25,000/$50,000?

-If your coverage limits are $25,000/$50,000, it means you have a bodily injury liability limit per person of $25,000 and a bodily injury liability limit per accident of $50,000.
-In other words, if you have an at-fault accident, your car insurance will pay for the other party’s bodily injuries up to $25,000 per person or up to $50,000 per accident.
+If your coverage limits are $25,000/$50,000, it means you have a bodily injury liability limit of $25,000 per person and $50,000 per accident.
+In other words, if you are at-fault in an accident that results in injuries, your car insurance will pay for the other party’s bodily injuries up to $25,000 per person involved in the accident, capped at $50,000 for the whole accident.

 What should my liability limits be?

-Your liability limits should be $500,000 for each component—bodily injury and property damage.
-However, not everyone can afford this much coverage, so get as much coverage as you can afford to pay for in premiums.
+Ideally, your liability limits should be at least $100,000 per person/$300,000 per accident for bodily injury, and $50,000 to $100,000 for property damage.
+You may opt for higher limits if you have a higher net worth or important assets (like a house) that you want to protect.
+That said, not everyone can afford this much coverage, so get as much coverage as you can afford to pay for in premiums.

 What are coverage limits for insurance?